 Fifteen Years Later: Still a Threat

 I had lived my life with only momentary flashbacks–occasional, recurring nightmares of being trapped and having my abuser’s hand hovering over me.
-My sleep would forever be disturbed, but otherwise, the remnants were reduced to cringing whenever someone accidentally brushed against me in a crowded space, my husband’s dealing with my sudden anger over any slight, unexpected physical contact, my giving side hugs as to avoid direct bodily contact with others, and my difficulties getting close to, opening up with, or trusting other people.
+My sleep would forever be disturbed.
+I have trouble going and staying asleep, and I often sleep in a fortress of pillows so that nothing can touch me.
+Otherwise, the only traces of the past were the occasional cringe when someone accidentally brushed against me in a crowded space, my husband’s dealing with my sudden anger over any slight, my giving side hugs as to avoid direct bodily contact with others, and my difficulties getting close to, opening up with, or trusting other people.

 There was much more positive in my life than negative, though I was in the what was, personally, the toughest year of my adult life.
 I was a successful, but busy, teacher; I was finishing my Masters, and I had recently had my third child.
 I was actively working in church, teaching Sunday School, and I was spiritually strong despite some family upheaval.
 My abuser had absolutely no hold over me.

 I hardly gave a passing thought to the above incidents.
-That was the past.
-I had forgiven.
-Moved on.
+It was in the past, all forgiven.
+I had moved on.

 Coincidence?
 Considering he said he’d “give his life” to erase “[my first name’s] memory of what happened,” that he knew I no longer “thought highly” of him, and that he recognized I “gritted” my teeth around him, it’d be hard to rationally believe so.
 It is not “normal” by the majority ‘s subjective standard.
 It is not “normal” by the objective, reasonable man standard.
 A truly remorseful, sorry person would avoid doing anything that might resurrect a victim’s pain.